-Under Federal Health Guidelines (ATAGI), those who have had an adverse reaction to a COVID-19 Vaccine can be given a temporary exemption to receiving an additional shot.
+Under Federal Health Guidelines (ATAGI), those who have had a serious adverse reaction to a COVID-19 Vaccine can be given a temporary exemption to receiving an additional shot.

-Furthermore, if you have had a previous COVID-19 infection, you may also receive a temporary exemption.
+Furthermore, if you have had a previous COVID-19 infection, you may also receive a temporary exemption for 4 months.